IBM-Bluemix-Docs/hardware-firewall-dedicated/ips.md

 |216.40.193.0/24|
 |216.234.234.0/24|

-## Red Hat Enterprise Linux Server Requirements
+## Red Hat Enterprise Linux server requirements

 If your server uses a **Red Hat Enterprise Linux (RHEL)** license provided by {{site.data.keyword.cloud_notm}} Infrastructure, you will additionally need to allow access to the service network as follows, otherwise updates and licensing will not function properly: